Hi folks, this is my personal academic page

 N. Besic, J. Gehring, C. Praz, J. Figueras i Ventura, J. Grazioli, M. Gabella, U. Germann, and A. Berne, “Unraveling hydrometeor mixtures in polarimetric radar measurements,” Atmospheric Measurement Techniques, vol. 11, no. 8, pp. 4847–4866, 2018.
 DOI: 10.5194/amt-11-4847-2018.

-Open access (pdf DOI link)This paper is highlighted because it captures an important aspect of my research approach: anchoring statistical methods in physical understanding.
-Based on radar signal physics and scattering mechanisms, it shows how statistical models can be developed in a way that remains consistent with the underlying physical processes.
+Open access (pdf DOI link)Statistical methods should be anchored in physical understanding.
+By building on radar signal physics and scattering mechanisms, this work illustrates how statistical models can remain consistent with the underlying physical processes.

 - F. Gerber, N. Besic, V. Sharma, R. Mott, M. Daniels, M. Gabella, A. Berne, U. Germann, and M. Lehning,